willvieira/ms_STM-managed/manuscript/manuscript.md

 Disturbance and competitive exclusion are two ecological processes suitable to influence the rate of extinction and, if well directed, reduce extinction debt.
 Here we chose harvest and thinning, which is a selective harvest within a stand, as complementary management practices that may accelerate disturbance and competitive exclusion.
 Harvest of stands in state B has the same effect than large spatial scale disturbances, such as fire, and transform a proportion of B stands in a R state.
-Similarly, thinning of boreal species in stands of state M can increase the rate at which temperate species can competitively exclude boreal species.
+Similarly, removal of boreal species by selective thinning in stands of state M can increase the rate at which temperate species can competitively exclude boreal species.
 Both harvest and thinning are intended to open space and reduce the proportion of boreal species, and therefore increase the likelihood of temperate states to shift towards colder temperatures.

 #### Harvest of boreal stands